Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Introduction

-Here we report a deep reservoir computer in which the connection between layers is fully analog and does not require storage or processing on a digital computer.
-Our experiment is based on a recently reported reservoir computer in which the neuron signals are encoded in the amplitudes of a frequency comb, and mixing between neurons is realised by electro-optic phase modulators \cite{Butschek2022}.
-This architecture allows for a relatively easy to realize optical output layer, as weights can be applied on comb lines by a programmable spectral filter, and the nonlinear summation of the weighted neuron signals can be executed by a photodiode, which measures the total intensity of the weighted frequency comb and introduces a quadratic nonlinearity.
-This technique, already employed in \cite{Butschek2022} to generate the output signals with optical weighting, in the present work allows us to use the output of a reservoir as input to a second one without leaving the analog domain.
-In the present work we also fully exploit the frequency degree of freedom of the light by using the same hardware for implementing multiple reservoirs simultaneously, each one working in a different frequency band.
-In particular, here we report two simultaneous RC computations and we demonstrate that combining the two computation in a deep fashion improves performance compared to using the two reservoirs in parallel without interconnections.
-We test two strategies for optimizing the interconnections between two layers in the deep configuration.
-In the first, simpler, approach we only adjust the strength of the connection; while in the second approach we optimise the connections using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES)\cite{hansen2006cma}.
-Surprisingly we find that both approaches yield comparable results.
+Here, we report a deep reservoir configuration consisting of two interconnected reservoir layers with a fully analog connection that does not require data storage or processing on a digital computer.
+Our experiment is based on a recently reported RC in which the neuron signals are encoded in the amplitudes of a frequency comb, while the mixing between the neurons is realized by electro-optic phase modulators \cite{Butschek2022}.
+This architecture allows for a relatively easy-to-realize optical output layer, as the output weights can be applied to the comb lines using a programmable spectral filter, while the nonlinear summation of the weighted neurons can be executed by a photodiode.
+The photodiode measures the total intensity of the weighted frequency comb and introduces a quadratic nonlinearity.
+This technique, already employed in \cite{Butschek2022} to generate the output signals with optical weighting, allows us to use the output of a reservoir as an input to a second one without leaving the analog domain.
+Here, we also fully exploit the frequency degree of freedom of light by using the same hardware for implementing multiple reservoirs simultaneously, each one working in a different frequency band.
+In particular, we report two simultaneous RC computations and demonstrate that combining these computations in a deep fashion improves the overall performance as compared to using two independently running parallel reservoirs.
+We test two strategies for optimizing the interconnections between the layers in the deep configuration.
+In the first (simpler) approach, we only adjust the strength of the connections, whereas in the second approach, we optimize the connections using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES)\cite{hansen2006cma}.
+To our surprise, we find that both approaches yield comparable results.

 In Sec.\ \ref{sec:methods} we present the algorithms, the experimental setup and the benchmarking methods; in Sec.\ \ref{sec:results} we present and discuss results; finally, in Sec.\ \ref{sec:conclusion} we present conclusions and outlooks for this work.